What is Neurosynth?

 > from neurosynth.base.dataset import Dataset > dataset = Dataset(‘data/database.txt’)

 Now our Dataset has both activation data and some features we can use to manipulate the data with.
-In this case, the features are just term-based tags–i.e., words that occur frequently in the articles from which the dataset is drawn (for details, see this [Nature Methods] paper, or the Neurosynth website).
+In this case, the features are just term-based tags–i.e., words that occur in the abstracts of the articles from which the dataset is drawn (for details, see this [Nature Methods] paper, or the Neurosynth website).

 We can now do various kinds of analyses with the data.
 For example, we can use the features we just added to perform automated large-scale meta-analyses.
 Let’s see what features we have: